gaissmai/bart/README.md

 BART is balanced in terms of memory consumption versus lookup time.

-The lookup time is by a factor of <1.5 slower on average as the routing algorithms ART, SMART, CPE, ... but reduces the memory consumption by an order of magnitude in comparison.
+The lookup time is by a factor of ~2 slower on average as the routing algorithms ART, SMART, CPE, ... but reduces the memory consumption by an order of magnitude in comparison.

-BART is a multibit-trie, using the 'baseIndex' function from the ART algorithm to build the complete binary prefix tree (CBT) for each stride.
+BART is a multibit-trie, using the _baseIndex_ function from the ART algorithm to build the complete binary prefix tree (CBT) for each stride.